 The game and fisheries staff of Metsähallitus defines fishing quotas for fishing waters, i.e., places limits on how much fish can be lifted out of a water area.
-The setting of quotas is based on maintaining a sustainable fishing industry.
 In practice, this means limits on how many traps there can be in certain water areas and how many permits are sold for a specific fishing area.
 In addition to sustainable fishing, quotas are also set to make fishing "socially sustainable", meaning that sometimes quotas are set to make fishing more peaceful and pleasurable in certain waters.

 Fishing permits issued by Metsähallitus follow either absorption cost pricing or commercially determined pricing.
 The pricing decision is reinforced by the Decree of Public Charges given by the Ministry of Agriculture and Forestry.
 The same Decree also defines which permits follow absorption cost pricing and which follow commercial pricing.

 Permits with absorption cost pricing:

 Permits with commercially determined pricing:

 According to the Decree, the following permits are free of charge: